Is PCW Recycled Paper the Holy Grail of Sustainability?

 More Vang is committed to sustainability and exclusively uses 100% FSC certified virgin paper.
 This is an environmentally conscious choice, as 100% FSC certified paper products ensure that all of the virgin pulp used in our paper is sourced from responsibly managed forests.
 One of the greatest threats to the world’s trees is development and permanent deforestation.
 Keeping forestry profitable and incentivizing sustainable management of our woodlands helps preserve these important ecosystems and ensure a sustainable source of virgin pulp.

 Printing your next job on mixed PCW paper is a sound choice for reducing your business’ environmental impact.
-However it is not the only option.
+But it is not the only option.
 Should you need a more durable or brighter paper stock for your project than recycled options can provide (or, let’s be honest, if there’s just no PCW recycled paper stock available at that time), you can also feel good about using virgin fiber paper that is FSC Certified.
 This paper kicks off the chain of events required to produce more PCW recycled paper in the future.